Plan outlined for donations in Pittsburgh synagogue attack

 New Light co-president Barbara Caplan said in a release that a guiding principle is to foster healing and harmony in the wider Jewish community.

 The plan involves money received before April 2019, when Tree of Life established donation procedures that make it clear how donors want their money used.
-Tree of Life stopped accepting donations for the victims at the end of December.
+Tree of Life stopped accepting donations for the victims by the end of December.

 A western Pennsylvania truck driver, Robert Bowers, awaits trial for the attack.
 His lawyers are fighting efforts by federal prosecutors to seek a death sentence against Bowers.
 Bowers’ attorney Judy Clarke has said in court filings that she has tried unsuccessfully to negotiate a life sentence for him.